luiscrs14/arkanoid/wishlist.md

+limit player if ball is in the way (don't squash ball on the edge)
 * allow "spin" on ball (wacky physics based on how ball was hit with player)
 * potential couch co-op?
 * scores